wujekbizon/nextjs-blog/data/become-a-typescript-pro.md

 # 1. What is TypeScript?

 TypeScript is a programming language first developed by Microsoft in 2012.
 Its main ambition is to improve the productivity of developing complex applications.
 TypeScript was released to the public in October 2012, with version 0.8, after two years of internal development at Microsoft.
-On November 15th we recived a stable release.
+On November 15th we received a stable release.

 According to Wikipedia, TypeScript is a free and open source programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 It is designed for the development of large applications and transpiles to JavaScript.
 As it is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.